 The Company's management believes that the risks associated with accounts receivable is mitigated by the large number of customers comprising its customer base and its credit line control.
-The Company also conducts the evaluation of new customer's financial condition at the inception of the transaction and continuously monitors if the delay in payment occurs on each customer.
+The Company also conducts an evaluation of a new customer's financial condition at the inception of the transaction and continuously monitors delays in payment for each customer.